Still paying hyperscaler rates? Save up to 60% on your cloud costs

 For your convenience, here is a restrained and practical selection guide:

-• Pick Gemini 3.1 Pro if you need true multimodal inputs (audio and video), very large context, and you want a strong benchmark profile in one published table across reasoning, coding, and agentic search.
+• Pick Gemini 3.1 Pro if you need true multimodal inputs, including audio and video, very large context and a strong benchmark profile in one published table across reasoning, coding and agentic search.

 • Pick Claude Sonnet 4.6 if you want strong frontier performance at a more cost-efficient tier, plus Anthropic’s agent controls and computer use hardening.

-• Pick Claude Opus 4.6 if you are building premium agents that must sustain long workflows, coordinate multiple steps, and you can justify the higher output cost for maximum intelligence.
+• Pick Claude Opus 4.6 if you are building premium agents that must sustain long workflows, coordinate multiple steps and justify the higher output cost for maximum intelligence.

 Now let’s break it down with the head-to-head comparisons, then we’ll validate the tradeoffs with benchmarks and pricing.